mineew/components-ui/README.md

 ## Documentation

-There is no documentation because I don't think anyone can be interested in this library except myself.
+There is no documentation as such because I don't think anyone can be interested in this library except myself.

 But you can see examples in 📚 [Storybook](https://mineew.github.io/components-ui/).